Esri Software Access

 - ArcGIS Online Assistant copies content to another account.
 If you want to remove content or limit access to content from your JHU account, after you copy the files over to a new account, you will need to log back into your JHU account to delete or change the share settings on your content.

 - ArcGIS Online Assistant is a free and unsupported tool.
 This means it is not directly supported by Esri Support Services.
-It is an open source product (you can check out the github repository for the project here), and may not keep up with updates to the ArcGIS Online platform.

 Using the ArcGIS API for Python